exogen/react-html-i18n/README.md

 Hello, <tag>{name}</tag>.
 ```

-However, it’s not actually HTML, as translators can’t add attributes, and each
+However, it’s not really HTML, as translators can’t add attributes, and each tag
-tag must have its behavior defined by the library consumer.
-(What if the
+must have its behavior defined by the programmer.
+If you only need basic rich
+text features like bold and italics, that might be good enough.
+But what if the
-translator wants to define the `href` of a link, or add `style` to an element?)
+translator wants to control the `href` of a link, or add inline `style` to an
+element?

 If you have an existing collection of translation strings containing HTML,
 you’re out of luck with most i18n libraries.
 At best, the ones that support HTML
-only allow substitution of primitive values.
+(like old versions of `react-intl`) only allow substitution of primitive values.

-This library supports substitution of any value that React can render – like
+This library supports substitution of any value that React can render –
-React elements!
+including React elements!